Descent and \'etale-Brauer obstructions for 0-cycles: A partition for global 0-cycles using torsors

-Let $X$ be a smooth, proper, geometrically integral variety over a number field $k$.
-Throughout this section, we fix $f \colon Y \to X$ to be a $G$-torsor for some linear algebraic group $G$ over $k$ and a $Y$ smooth $k$-variety.
-In this section, we define the sets $Z_0^d(X(\A_k))^f$ and $Z_0^d(X(\A_k))^{\et, \Br}$ \ for 0-cycles analogous to the corresponding sets for rational points, namely $X(\A_k)^f$ and $X(\A_k)^{\et,\Br}$.
-In order to extend the definitions that arise in the context of rational points, one needs to keep careful track of residue fields and degrees.
-This leads us to the following collection of definitions.
+Let $X$ be a variety over a number field $k$.
+Throughout this section, we fix $g \colon Y \to X$ to be a $G$-torsor for some linear algebraic group $G$ over $k$ and a $Y$ smooth $k$-variety.
+In this section, we generalise the standard partition of $X(k)$ using the torsor $g: Y \to X$ to 0-cycles.
+This partition will allow us, in Section \ref{sec: local}, to define the descent set $Z_0^d(X(\A_k))^g$ and the étale-Brauer set $Z_0^d(X(\A_k))^{\et, \Br}$ \ for 0-cycles, analogous to the corresponding sets $X(\A_k)^g$ and $X(\A_k)^{\et,\Br}$ for rational points.

+Before we are able to give the definition of the descent set for 0-cycles (see Definition \ref{def1}), let us try to motivate a bit how the construction arises by looking first at what happens for rational points.
+For rational points, a standard result from the theory of torsors (see e.g. \cite[p.22]{Sko01}) tells us that, using the torsor $g: Y \to X$, the set of $k$-rational points of $X$ can be partitioned as